Homework and the Development of Study Skills

 Homework is given in age/grade appropriate ways at all levels.
 Younger children will have short assignments that help reinforce what is being learned in class and help parents understand the new skills and knowledge that their children are developing.
 Older children (starting in first grade) will also have a school planner in which homework assignments are written.
 All students are taught how to study and review for tests and quizzes.
 Upper elementary students will also have extra instruction in study and organization skills.

-All Kindergarten – 6th grade students take the TerraNove 3 Achievement Test which includes a Bible Assessment sub test in April of each year.
-Students also take the Primary Test of Cognitive Skills(PTCS) for ages 5-7 and the InView for grades 2-6.
-This testing is provided by ACSI (Association of Christian Schools International) through CTB/McGraw-Hill.
+All Kindergarten –2nd grade students take the TerraNove 3 Achievement Test in April of each year.
+Students also take the Primary Test of Cognitive Skills(PTCS) for ages 5-7 and the InView for 2nd grade students.
+This testing is through CTB/McGraw-Hill.
 This testing is in alignment with current state and national standards (National Assessment of Educational Progress (NAEP) framework).
 CTB/Mc Graw-Hill is currently in the process of creating an alignment study for the Common Core State Standards.